Executive Director – Bridger Ski Foundation (BSF)

 Essential Duties and Responsibilities:

-coordinate scholarship programs, ensure compliance with applicable state nonprofit laws and IRS charitable regulations.
+Ensure compliance with applicable state nonprofit laws and IRS charitable regulations.

 Essential Skills, Knowledge, Abilities and Background:

-Excellent management and leadership expertise along with outstanding communication skills (written, verbal, public, new media).
+Excellent communication (written, verbal, public, new media)